DinkyToyz/wtmcsConfigurableSlopeLimits/README.md

 Allows slope limits to be configured separately for different network types.

+Compatible with
-Compatible with [Network Extensions Project](http://steamcommunity.com/sharedfiles/filedetails/?id=478820060), but may lag behind when that mod updates with new or changed road types.
+[Network Extensions 2](http://steamcommunity.com/sharedfiles/filedetails/?id=812125426), and [Network Extensions Project](http://steamcommunity.com/sharedfiles/filedetails/?id=478820060), but may lag behind when that mod updates with new or changed road types.

 ## Usage